atheek2003/Population-prediction/README.md

-# Population-prediction using Different ML Models
+# Population-prediction of a State using Different ML Models

 This is a project which shows the statistical analysis of data of a given city and predicting the population using different models, which are